Forcing axioms and coronas of $C^*$-algebras

-If $S\subseteq T$, we will view $E[S]$ as the linear subspace of $E[T]$ consisting of those elements with support contained in $S$.
-For $x\in\NN$ we write $x\restriction S$ for the unique element of $E[S]$ which is equal to $x$ on the coordinates in $S$.
-We will write $\norm{\cdot}$ for the sup-norm on $E[\NN]$; however, we will often work with the (separable, metrizable) product topology on $E[\NN]$ instead of the norm topology.
+If $S\subseteq T$, we view $E[S]$ as the linear subspace of $E[T]$ consisting of those elements with support contained in $S$.
+For $x\in E[\NN]$ we write $x\restriction S$ for the unique element of $E[S]$ which is equal to $x$ on the coordinates in $S$, and $\supp(x)$ for the set of non-zero entries of $x$.
+With this, se have that $E[S]=\{x\in\prod E_n\mid \supp(x)\subseteq S\}$.
+We write $\norm{\cdot}$ for the sup-norm on $E[\NN]$; however, we often work with the (separable, metrizable) product topology on $E[\NN]$ instead of the norm topology.
 In particular, any discussion involving descriptive-set-theoretic concepts (Borel sets, Baire measurability, etc.) refers to the product topology.